When it all goes wrong

 Notice how the logarthmic vertical scale in the lower graph reveals detail for the small frequencies which the linear scale obscures.

 Sometimes the frequency roughly follows a simple mathematical formula.
 If F is the frequency, and S is the size, some examples are as follows -

 F = A S-N F = A log(S) where A and N are constants.
 The graphs above show events distributed linearly by the log of the size, an exponential distribution.
 A more realistic example is shown below: it includes the effects of randomness on a finite sample of data.

 We must remember that with a finite number of events, the accuracy of prediction will be limited.
 When the numbers are very small, and the potential effects are important, arguments can become very heated.
 Some events are correlated, such as earthquakes and their aftershocks: others appear to occur at random times.

-by subsidence (exaggerated).
-One response is for the beam
+subsidence (exaggerated).
+One response is for the beam to remain so

-to remain so straight that it is only supported in two places, leading
+straight that it is only supported in two places, leading to a bigger

 In practice the designers might include jacks at the base of the piers, to allow for adjustment.

 What happens as a result of the movement is that the beam suffers stresses which were not in the design.
 In fact the problem exists from the start.